 Notes to the Financial Statements

 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-This information is provided in pages 6-35.
+This information is provided on pages 6-36.

 Government-Wide Financial Analysis